VibeSlayer-code/skibidi-rizz-ai/README.md

-# SkibidirizzAI 🎨🤖
+# SkibidirizzAI

-SkibidirizzAI is an AI-powered model created for my core group assignment.
+SkibidirizzAI is an AI model created for my core group assignment.
 It classifies images as **Real Paintings** or **AI-Generated Art**.
 I made it based on the promt given.
-I also have added a install.bat in the src folder to install neccesary libraries
+I also have added a install.bat in the src folder to install neccesary libraries.

 Thanks, Core, for taking a look at it!